peterellisjones/shield/docs/README.md

 visit that in your browser, or hit it via the CLI.
 The default admin (failsafe) credentials are `admin` / `password`.

+Firefox has this wonderful thing called _Responsive Mode_.
+It's actually for testing out mobile platforms without needing one of every phone / tablet / phablet that has ever been made, but it has a few interesting features that make it ideal for distributed screenshot taking:

+  1. It allows you to set the screen dimensions
+  2. It has a _screenshot_ button

+You can access it via the context menu > Web Developer > Responsive Design Mode.
+If you prefer shortcuts, its ⌥⌘ (at least on macOS).

+All screenshots are 1200px wide, unless you have a very good reason to need something smaller.
+Scrensshots should be as tall as necessary to show what needs showing, but no taller.

 The Document Landscape
 ----------------------